Splintermail/splintermail-client/libacme/DESIGN.md

 ## ACME Step-by-step

-0. if certificate exists and doesn't need updating, sleep until it does.
+0. if certificate exists and doesn't need updating, got to step 15.

 1. if an account is is on file, load it and skip to 4.